rushabhgediya38/django_dropzone/README.md

 3) post123 Model

-    -> If you use dropzone.js and implementing on ONE input file field which contain(user posts) and you have other (wihout dropzone) input filed field which contain user(profile pic).
+    -> If you use dropzone.js and implementing on multiple file upload using (dropzone) input which contain(user posts) and you have other (wihout dropzone) input filed field which contain user(profile pic).

     -> so, in this model i will implimented, multiple image field with dropzone.js.